This article on Tips for Flying with a Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 On the other hand, try not to get stressed about whether your baby will sleep or not.
 I have done that and it didn’t make anything better.
 In fact our baby was up for 12 hours once without a nap when she was 10 months old (she refused to sleep on the flight)!
 Although it was a lot of work to keep her entertained on the flight, she was happy enough.
 We got to our destination and she fell asleep in the carrier instantly.

 Wondering if your baby’s sleep on the plane will affect their jet lag?
-Get our best baby jet lag tips from sleep experts!
+Get my best baby jet lag tips!

 2. Tips to Get Babies to Sleep on Airplane